PODCAST: Sydney Airport General Manager Safety, Sustainability, Environment Jane Rotsey

 She says those early days in the industry really shaped her career.

-“The thing that I learnt most from that time was that major infrastructure can have a really big impact on people’s lives, both positive and negative,” she says.
+she says.
 “It gave me a huge respect and understanding for the importance of transparency and openness and detailed communication with all stakeholders.”

 Jane went on to work on major infrastructure projects, before joining Macquarie Airports (MAp), which owned a portfolio of airports and had just acquired Sydney Airport.